Cheap Homemade Dog Toys and Games

 If your dog has an old soft toy that got de-stuffed, don’t throw it away.
 Scoop any remaining stuffing out, re-stitch any loose ends so it is secure, but leave a hole or two.
 Pop some treats in and let your dog go to town on it.

 Plastic drink bottles also make great homemade treat dispensing toys.
 Clean them out and throw away the cap.
 Put some treats in and let your dog figure it out.
+Loads of fun but please do supervise play.

 Even something as simple as a treat under an old tea towel can be quite a challenge for your dog.
 Resist the temptation to help them unless they start to give up.
 They will get there eventually.